rknlhrqy/Ethereum-KickStart/README.md

 2, install MetaMask as Chrome's extension.<br>
 3, apply for an account using MetaMask.
 Get some ethers for testing purpose: Go to faucet.rinkeby.io. or Go to rinkeby-faucet.com.<br>
 <br>
-This application is using the Rinkeby test network. it is not using Ethereum main network which requires the real money.
-This applicatoin is using Infura API to access Rinkeby test network.
-Please sign up in https://infura.io and get your personal web address to access Rinkeby network and replace the one used in file web3.js.
+This application is using the Rinkeby test network. it is not using Ethereum main network which requires the real money.<br> This applicatoin is using Infura API to access Rinkeby test network.
+Please sign up in https://infura.io and get your personal web address to access Rinkeby network and replace the one used in file web3.js.<br>